neil7057/all-about-autism/README.md

 ### Quiz Page
 * Quiz
     * A selection of 12 multiple choice questions selected at random from a bank of 100 questions.
     * Each question is presented one at a time and with a 30 second timer.
-30 seconds is sufficient to give thinking time whilst also moving the session along. at 10 seconds, the timer turns red.
+30 seconds is sufficient to give thinking time whilst also moving the session along.
+At 10 seconds, the timer turns red.
-    * If the time runs out, the correct answer is displayed but no points awarded. the next question is not presented until next is clicked.
+    * If the time runs out, the correct answer is displayed but no points awarded.
+The next question is not presented until next is clicked.
 I decided against automatically presenting the next question after a timeout as the user may wish to evaulate the correct answer presented before proceeding at their own pace,
     * A total score is calculated and presented back to the user together with a score comment.
-I decided not to give an enhanced score for a quick answer as speed is not the issue.
+I decided not to give an enhanced score for a quicker answer as speed is not the issue.
 The importance of the questions is to test and impart knowledge.

     <details><summary>Quiz Page</summary>
     <img src="docs/readme_images/quiz_page.jpg">